 Every MS student develops a plan of study in consultation with a faculty advisor.
 Most Drexel MS programs require a minimum of 45 to 48 credits (depending on the program), with most courses in most departments being 3 credits each.

-Many programs require a masters.
+Many programs require a Master's Thesis.
 The University, however, recognizes that the completion of a thesis may present a challenge to part-time students.
 Most departments that require or recommend a thesis will try to accommodate the special needs of students who are working full-time.
 Such students may be able to develop an on-the-job research project that serves as the basis of the thesis.
 Other programs may offer an alternative way to fulfill the research requirement.
 For those students intending to complete a thesis, an MS Thesis Committee Appointment Form is to be filed at least three months prior to the final defense.
 The committee must consist of at least three members, at least two of whom must be School of Biomed Core Faculty members.

 Most MS programs can be pursued full-time or part-time.
 Full-time master's students can usually complete a degree in two years.
 Part-time students may need three to five years of study The University requires that a master's degree be completed within seven years after the initial enrollment.